michaelryap/framer-tutorial/README.md

 **Step 5: Translate the psuedocode to actual code**

+First, listen for when users click on the FAB…

 ````
 inbox.fab.on Events.Click, ->
     # Confirm event listening is working properly
     print "Click fired"
 ````
+Second, assign an action…

 ````
 inbox.fab.on Events.Click, ->